TheMiningKing/website-nov-2017/blog/source/_posts/Ethereum-Mining-Fundamentals.md

 ## Choose a mining pool

 There are a bunch to choose from, and from what I've seen, most strive to be transparent and reputable.
-I like [EtheriumPool.co](https://ethereumpool.co/), and will use it for this example.
+[EtheriumPool.co](https://ethereumpool.co/) was the first one I tried, and will use it for this example.

 ## Connect to the pool